 Planning the pursuit with two strong and empowered leaders makes all the difference.
 I’ve been a part of teams that functioned in this regard and outcomes were exponentially more favorable.

-The majority JV partner is a proactive leader of the pursuit.
+The majority JV partner is a proactive leader in the pursuit.
 The majority JV partner drives the vision and supplies the key management for the design-build or CMGC pursuit with a designated Pursuit Manager who can get the job done.
-He/she, in turn, invests invests the Proposal Manager with the necessary authority to drive effective results.
+She then empowers the Proposal Manager with the necessary authority to drive effective results.